torsteins/inf102f18-mandatory1/README.md

   iv  |   | ![red-black tree (iv)](https://github.com/torsteins/inf102f18-mandatory1/blob/master/pics/task4-iv-redblack.png)
   v   |  ![2-3 tree (v)](https://github.com/torsteins/inf102f18-mandatory1/blob/master/pics/task4-v-23tree.png) |

- e) In the left-leaning red-black implementation of 2-3 trees, we use three operations: "rotate left," (L) "rotate right" (R) and "flip colors" (F).
+ **e)** In the left-leaning red-black implementation of 2-3 trees, we use three operations: "rotate left," (L) "rotate right" (R) and "flip colors" (F).
 For the red-black tree below, give the order that these operations are applied when the character `n` is inserted.
 Give your trace as a single string of the characters L, R and F.

  <a href="https://github.com/torsteins/inf102f18-mandatory1/blob/master/pics/task4-e.png"><img src="https://github.com/torsteins/inf102f18-mandatory1/blob/master/pics/task4-e.png" width="400"/></a>

+ **f)** What is the maximum depth of a left-leaning red-black tree with `n` nodes?
+Explain/prove your answer.

  ##### Good luck!